-Outline: The course is designed for physics and engineering physics students but students in mathematics and other disciplines may also find it useful.
+Outline: The course was originally designed for physics and engineering physics students, but students in mathematics, electric and computer engineering, and other disciplines may also find it useful.
 The course will be based primarily on topics from the first five chapters of Ross.
 Highlights include: